BauhausUniversity/cuttlefish/README.md

 # cuttlefish :squid:
 The cuttlefish is the cousin of the babelfish but it translates video, subtitles and more.
-A collection of tools and scrips for offline algorithmig editing & procedural cuts of audiovisual material.
+A collection of tools and scrips for offline algorithmic editing & procedural cuts of audiovisual material.

 ![Cuttlefish](https://upload.wikimedia.org/wikipedia/commons/9/9f/Cuttlefish_komodo_large.jpg)